 Overall we were extremely pleased with the results but there are some important limitations to be made aware of.
 The removal of the 6 adapter limit DisplayLink feature and is still in early testing.
 Users may see slow enumeration of attached adapters beyond the previous 6 adapter limit.
 Our 14 monitor setup took 15 minutes on each restart to bring all the monitors up, but was reasonably snappy after that.
 In our video we focused on mainly static content on each monitor.
 Full-screen video playback on multiple screens will start bogging down your system.

 Further testing on a more powerful Intel Core i5 based computer proved to be a much better experience.
 Slow enumeration was still present but to a lesser extent.
 HD video playback on multiple monitors was acceptable on all 14 monitors though still not perfect.
 Users who wish to attempt a setup such as the one in our demonstration should consider using an Intel Core i7 based computer with Intel HD Graphics 4400 or better.
-The use of USB 3.0 based graphics adapters over USB 2.0 is strongly recommended.
-Look for another video from us soon, focused on USB 3.0 and a higher-end PC.
+The use of USB 3.0 based graphics adapters vs USB 2.0 is strongly recommended for best performance, however, some USB 3.0 equipped systems may run into USB resource limit issues.
+Our Surface Pro 2 was only able to connect about 9 USB 3.0 graphics adapters before we ran out of USB resources.

 Have any questions?
 We’ll be happy to help.
 Feel free to post below.
 Thanks for going out of your way for Plugable products!